 As the bedroom was not a public room and only the very wealthy would have overnight guests, plaster mouldings in bedrooms tended to be modest and consist of simple plain plaster cornice and a small simple ceiling rose.

-The bedroom usually did not feature the many wooden mouldings such as dado and picture rail, but usually just a simple skirting board and window and door architrave.
+The bedroom usually did not feature the many wooden mouldings such as dado and picture rail mouldings, but usually just a simple traditional skirting and Victorian architrave on the windows and doors.

 In the richer households such as the Royal household, the bedrooms were often very extravagant as they served more than the commonplace purposes of rest and dress.
 If you were someone important in the King’s entourage you may be invited to a meeting by the side of the kings bed.